 To install Panopto on your non-University Windows computer the same guide, but select “Installing Panopto on a non-University Windows PC” near the end of the article.

-Provision a Blackboard course
+Provision a Blackboard course (Staff only)

 Each year you will need to activate Panopto within your Blackboard course.
 This gives you an area within Panopto to make recordings.
 For each course follow the guide How do I provision Panopto in Blackboard.